What-A-Burger: Locations

 As noted above, the first What-a-Burger is still in operation at 6117 Jefferson Ave. in Newport News, Virginia, just west of its original location.

 Other locations in the Richmond-Petersburg area have closed.
 The store located at 1018 Boulevard in Colonial Heights, Virginia, closed in 2015.
 A more modern location was opened off Puddledock Rd. just beyond the city limits of Colonial Heights in Prince George, Virginia, in 2013 and likely contributed to the closing of the older restaurant.
-One of the oldest locations, at 909 Jefferson Davis Hwy. in Richmond, VA, which in recent years operated under the names "BJ's Big Burger" and "BJ's What-a-Burger," is also closed; however, the locations at 9901 Jefferson Davis Hwy. in Chesterfield County, Virginia, and at 2350 W Washington St. in Petersburg, Virginia, remain open.
+One of the oldest locations, at 909 Jefferson Davis Hwy. in Richmond, Virginia, which in recent years operated under the names "BJ's Big Burger" and "BJ's What-a-Burger," is also closed; however, the locations at 9901 Jefferson Davis Hwy. in Chesterfield County, Virginia, and at 2350 W Washington St. in Petersburg, Virginia, remain open.

 A sister restaurant, loosely affiliated with What-a-Burger and serving a similar, if not identical, menu, operates under the name Roy's Big Burger and is located at 5200 Lakeside Ave. in Richmond, Virginia.
 A Roy's Big Burger also formerly operated at 4108 Jefferson Davis Hwy. in Richmond, Virginia, but is now the location of a Mexican taqueria.

 Other What-A-Burgers

 What-A-Burger restaurants (as well with other variations of the name) were formed by other entrepreneurs than the Branch family during the post-World War II period.
 For example, a small chain now based in Concord, North Carolina, was founded by Eb Bost & C.W.
 Bost, Jr. and operates as What-A-Burger Drive-Ins, Inc. with several locations, are all still under the leadership of members of their families.
 It also visibly numbered their stores starting from #1 in Kannapolis, North Carolina, to #15 in Concord.

 The What-A-Burger restaurants in Virginia, North Carolina and South Carolina are not to be confused with the much larger Whataburger chain based in Texas.
 Harmon Dobson, a different entrepreneur, established a "Whataburger" restaurant in Texas on August 8, 1950.
-He registered the trademark "Whataburger" in 1957, but the What-A-Burger trademark was registered in 1950.
+The Texas Secretary of State granted Dobson a "Whataburger" trademark in 1950, and he registered a federal trademark in 1957.
 The Texas business eventually became a corporation with as many as 800 "Whataburger" locations across the southern United States.
-The San Antonio, Texas-based chain's sales hit the $1 billion mark for the first time in 2007.
-However, notwithstanding the much larger size of the Texas-based chain, the locations of the chain were limited to Texas, Alabama, Arizona, Arkansas, Florida, Georgia, Louisiana, Mississippi, New Mexico, and Oklahoma.
+The San Antonio, Texas–based chain's sales hit the $1 billion mark for the first time in 2007.
+However, notwithstanding the much larger size of the Texas-based chain, the locations of the chain were limited to Texas, Alabama, Arizona, Arkansas, Florida, Georgia, Louisiana, Mississippi, New Mexico, Missouri, Kansas and Oklahoma.
 The company does not have any locations in the Carolinas or Virginia.
+However, Whataburger has announced plans for three Charlotte locations, three Triangle locations, and nine South Carolina locations.